tamagui/tamagui/next.md

 - 1.0

-  - use helpers-node in Webpack/babel/vite to pull config from your tamagui.json
-  - pass in SharedValue to any prop for animations
   - delete / clean tamagui build on watch
   - light/dark theme change is re-rendering more than it should
   - VisuallyHidden + mediaquery + space